tleunen/pixi-multistyle-text/README.md

 **Note: this repository has fallen out of active development.
 While it still works great for many purposes, you may want to take a look at these other packages as well:**

 - [mimshwright/pixi-tagged-text](https://github.com/mimshwright/pixi-tagged-text) - Similar in features and syntax to this library.
 Adds ability to include nested images in the text.
 Renders and lays out text as several PIXI.Text objects while pixi-multistyle-text renders text into a single canvas.
 - [pixijs/html-text](https://github.com/pixijs/html-text) - Generates a PIXI component by rendering HTML content in the browser and outputting to canvas.
+Created by the [pixijs](https://github.com/pixijs) team.

 [![NPM](https://nodei.co/npm/pixi-multistyle-text.png)](https://nodei.co/npm/pixi-multistyle-text/)